ChrisBeeley/amiga_blog/content/posts/intro.md

 I'd like to write a blog that takes people from where I was a few months ago (vaguely remember the Amiga from 25 years ago) to being able to understand what's going on now.
 And in the process I hope I will get some new knowledge, which I will also blog here.

 And lastly I would like to use this blog to catalogue some unfinished business I have from 25 years go.
 I tried to write Space Invaders in AMOS (Amiga BASIC).
-It kind of worked, but when the aliends got the to edge of the screen they all just wandered off in different directions.
+It kind of worked, but when the aliens got the to edge of the screen they all just wandered off in different directions.
 It was such a weird bug, and I did persevere with it for a bit, but I just couldn't figure it out and I gave up.
 I'm going to write that Space Invaders game, in AMOS, and it's going to work, and it's going to make me a better data scientist.
 And then, who knows, I may keep going with more games.
 See how I feel.

 Join me next time when I describe all the different ways of getting your Amiga on in rough outline, and then I guess I'll follow up with more details of each (I only use FS-UAE and a RPi at the moment, but a Vampire is on my shopping list).